junior-jl/cs61c/number-representation/worksheet.md

+# CS 61C - Number Representation

 ## 1. Pre-Check

-1.1.
+### 1.1.
 Depending on the context, the same sets of bits may represent different things.

 **Ans**: True.
 One could represent numbers, colors, symbols...

-1.2.
+### 1.2.
 It is possible to get an overflow error in Two’s Complement when adding numbers of opposite signs.

 **Ans**: False.
 Suppose 4 bits, $-8_{10} (1000_2) + 7_{10} (0111_2) = -1_{10} (1111_2)$.

-1.3.
+### 1.3.
 If you interpret a N bit Two’s complement number as an unsigned number, negative numbers would be smaller than positive numbers.

 **Ans**: False.
 Because of the leading 1, they would be bigger.

-1.4.
+### 1.4.
 If you interpret an N bit Bias notation number as an unsigned number (assume there are negative numbers for the given bias), negative numbers would be smaller than positive numbers.

 **Ans:** True.
 That is basically the purpose of the bias.

 ## 2. Unsigned Integers

-2.1.
+### 2.1.
 If we have an n-digit unsigned numeral $d_{n-1}d_{n-2}\cdots d_0$ in radix (or base) r, then the value of that numeral is

 $$\sum_{i=0}^{n-1} r^id_i$$